aicell-lab/ddls-course/content/course/ddls-2023/project/_index.md

 > The students will be able to pick up their access cards at the Service Desk located at the reception, opening hours are Mon-Fri 09:30-12:00.
 The student needs to show ID for pick up.

 During the 3-4 weeks time until Nov.
-1st, you can use the access card to come to SciLifeLab if you want to work on the project and discuss with others (any time in Gamma 2 lunch room), and get advice from the course teacher (during the two progress udpate meeting, at Gamma 3 Tesla room).
+1st, you can use the access card to come to SciLifeLab if you want to work on the project and discuss with others (any time in Gamma 2 lunch room), and get advice from the course teacher (during the two progress update meeting, at Gamma 3 Tesla room).

 If asked for the contact person, tell the reception that you are attending a course organized by Wei Ouyang.